 Ex officio: Lawrence J. Hogan, Jr., Governor; John C. Astle, State Senator, Dist.
-30; Michael E. Busch, Seth Howard and Herbert H. McMillan, Delegates, Dist.
-30; Steven R. Schuh, Anne Arundel County Executive; Michael J. Pantelides, Mayor of Annapolis; Vice Admiral Walter E. (Ted) Carter, Jr., Superintendent, U.S. Naval Academy.
+30; Michael E. Busch, Seth Howard, and Herbert H. McMillan, Delegates, Dist.
+30; Steven R. Schuh, Anne Arundel County Executive; Gavin Buckley, Mayor of Annapolis; Vice Admiral Walter E. (Ted) Carter, Jr., Superintendent, U.S. Naval Academy.

 State House (from College Ave.), Annapolis, Maryland, April 2007.
 Photo by Diane F. Evartt.